intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

    .. code-block::

      # Only the Kubernetes object of IOM has changed.
-Therefore Helm only upgrades IOM, the integrated SMTP server,
+Therefore Helm only upgrades IOM, the integrated SMTP server
-     # integrated postgresql server and integrated NGINX are running unchanged.
+     # and the integrated postgresql server are running unchanged.
 A few seconds after starting the
      # upgrade process, the only existing iom-pod is stopped.
      kubectl get pods -n iom
      NAME                                                  READY   STATUS        RESTARTS   AGE
      demo-iom-0                                            1/1     Terminating   0          40m
      demo-mailhog-5dd4565b98-jphkm                         1/1     Running       0          40m
-     demo-ingress-nginx-controller-f5bf56d64-cp9b5         1/1     Running       0          40m
      demo-postgres-7b796887fb-j4hdr                        1/1     Running       0          40m

      # After the iom-pod is terminated, a new iom-pod is started with new configuration.